say2imran/tyk-assignment/README.md

 GET http://localhost:8080/deployments/status?namespace=nsdev
 ```

 **Task #2:**
 As an SRE I want to prevent two workloads defined by k8s namespace(s) and label selectors from being able to exchange any network activity on demand

 **Solution #2:**
-Network traffic have been blocked using Calico Custom CRD Resource
+Network traffic have been blocked using Custom Calico CRD policy

 *There are 4 endpoints to create/update/delete/get the network policy*

 POST method can be used with input JSON containing source/target namespaces and labels